 ii.
-The Dean must sign all two-year appointments awarded to adjunct faculty pursuant to the Collective Bargaining Agreement between the University and the SEIU (CtW Local 509) dated June 2015, as the same may be amended from time to time.
+The Dean must sign all two-year appointments awarded to adjunct faculty pursuant to the Collective Bargaining Agreement between the University and the SEIU a.
+Human Resources: The Associate Vice President, Human Resources or designee must review all employment contracts before they are sent to the employee or candidate.

+(CtW Local 509) dated June 2015, as the same may be amended from time to time.
 The Department Chair, Program Director, or Division Director must sign or authorize course assignment contracts for adjunct faculty.